HumanRemainsDL/HRDL/README.md

 # HRDL
-Repository for code and dedicated subcorpora from the Human Remains Digital Library (Univeristy of Liverpool).
+Repository for code and dedicated subcorpora from the [b]Human Remains Digital Library[/b] (Univeristy of Liverpool).

 More details: https://www.liverpool.ac.uk/archaeology-classics-and-egyptology/research/projects/human-remains/